kmfriesen/UFOs/README.md

 The updates to the website where successful and allow for a better user experience, however there is still room for improvement.

 ## Drawbacks
-* The dataset is very limited at the current momment and therefore the website search capabilities are limited.
+* The dataset is not limited at the current momment and therefore the website search capabilities are not what they could be.
 * The data is static, meaning that the user isn't always seeing the most up to date information

 ## Reccomendations